gchq/stroom-docs/content/en/community/roadmap.md

 ## v7.1

 ### Elastic search integration
-Elastic search can be used for indexing data.
-Data can be sent to an elastic index via a pipeline element and an elastic index can be queried from a Stroom dashboard.
+Elasticsearch can be used for indexing data.
+Data can be sent to an Elasticsearch index via a pipeline element and an Elasticsearch index can be queried from a Stroom dashboard.

 ### Interactive Visualisations